 The best shoes are anything designed for sports that are also non-slip.
-During weight lifting, it is important to avoid slipping or even the potential.
+During weight lifting, it is important to avoid slipping or even the potential of slipping.
 That means getting a shoe that has a firm grip, regardless of the style.

 The proper form varies based on the particular exercise.
 It might range from keeping the back straight while working on those pushups to that silly-looking sitting position commonly seen during squats.
-Newbies shouldn’t be afraid to look foolish asking about the right form; they will look foolish anyways using the equipment the wrong way!
+Newbies shouldn’t be afraid to look foolish by asking about the right form; you’ll look foolish using the equipment the wrong way!

-The particular form for any exercise differs, and all beginners should learn the form to ensure that they are able to properly manage it without weight before starting the exercise with weights.
+All beginners should learn proper form to ensure that they are able to properly manage it without weight before starting the exercise with weights.

-Once a habit is formed and the proper form is always observed, is it time to consider adding more weight.
-Starting with light weight might not seem important, but it will have an impact on the body and will make proper form a habit.
+Once a habit is formed and the proper form is always observed, it’s time to consider adding more weight.
+Starting with light weights might not seem important, but it will have an impact on the body and will make proper form a habit.

-A spotter can ensure form is correct.
-Unfortunately, a spotter might not be able to offer much advice about creating a personal routine that meets individual goals or adding new exercises.
+A spotter can ensure your form is correct.
+Unfortunately, a spotter might not be able to offer much advice about creating a personal routine that meets individual goals.
 That might be a little more complicated.

-Getting help in motivationa and long-term goals is the next part of improving weight training.
-Help comes in a few potential forms: a live instructor, websites and books.
-The best form of assistance in the beginning is an instructor.
+Getting help in motivation and long-term goals is the next part of improving weight training.
+Help comes in a few potential forms, such as a personal trainer, websites, and books.
+The best form of assistance, in the beginning, is a trainer.